ellenyu/Getting-Cleaning-Data/README.md

 1. RCurl, to handle Certified SSL URL support.
 This is commonly provided thru install.packages("RCurl") library(RCurl)
-2. plyr, to aggregate (in step-5) the df.mean dataset.
+2. plyr, to aggregate (in step 5) the df.mean dataset.
-   install.packages("plyr") # needed for data frame manipulations library(plyr)
+   install.packages("plyr")
+   library(plyr)
+3. dplyr, to select (in step 4) from df into df.sel dataframe install.packages("dplyr")
+   library(dplyr)

 The methods derived in this script are common R practice.